 If none of the above helps, you can use Terminal to reset Xcode’s preferences.

-When you next launch Xcode, it will create new preferences.
+When you next open Xcode, it will create new preferences.

 If you’re having problems with Xcode and need to clean the project build or clear out the cache, following the steps above will help them.
-It’s a good idea to follow the manual steps in order, checking each time whether the problem has been resolved.
+It’s a good idea to follow the manual steps one by one, checking each time whether the problem has been resolved.
 Using the method of navigating to “private/var/folders” is not recommended because while it might fix the issues you’re having, it carries the risk of messing up the macOS’ file directory, and you may end up having to reinstall the operating system.
-The easiest way of all to fix problems associated with the iOS Simulator in Xcode is to use CleanMyMac X and delete the cache from there.

 Thanks for reading, and stay tuned!